Yeshiva of the Students of Paris: The yeshiva in Strasbourg

 The first "yeshiva of the students" was founded in Strasbourg, France, after de Six Day War, and the May 1968 events in France, as an initiative of the Rabbis Eliyahu Abitbol and Fernand Klapish.
 The Rabbi Abitbol, was the pupil of Lion Ashkenazi, later was the student of Rabbi Shlomo Wolbe, and the study mate of the Rabbi Yehezkel Bretler, the pupil of the Chazon Ish (Rabbi Avrohom Yeshaya Karelitz).

 At the request of the Rabbi Yaakov Yisroel Kanievsky, also named Steipler, the yeshiva was installed in France.
 The Rabbi Steipler helped the young French speaking talmudists who wished to travel to France, to form the necessary cadres to gather the Jews form northern Africa, who had been repatriated after the independence of Algeria.
-The yeshiva of the students in Strasbourg, during the years seventies and eighties of the XX century, formed from young idealist Jews, interested in the study of the Talmud.
+The yeshiva of the students in Strasbourg, during the 1970s and 1980s, formed from young idealist Jews, interested in the study of the Talmud.